Trevbytes/kyles_critters/testing.md

     - Nav bar and search bar can be used to filter products by catagories.
 - [X] A single product with details can be viewed.
     - A details page product added.
-- [ ] Products can be added to a cart and be viewed on a page.
+- [X] Products can be added to a cart and be viewed on a page.
-    -
+    - Started to write automated tests.
+Due to the simplicity of the add to cart forms, I removed the automated tests.
+Products can be added from the view products detail page.
+The cart can be viewed by clicking on the paw on the navbar.

 ---
 ## Known Issues
 ---